 Dark, intense and concentrated, Château Léoville-Las Cases is a tannic and richly fruity wine that takes over 10-15 years to mature.
 Château Léoville Las Cases is one of the largest and oldest classified growths in the Médoc.
 Originally the other two Léovilles, Léoville Poyferré and Léoville Barton were part of ... more

 Starting with the 1979 vintage the wines have strengthened in character, richness, body and depth.
 Sémillon: brings structure, body and aging potential.
 Sauvignon: brings aromatic freshness and liveliness, especially in the wine's youth.
 Muscadelle: difficult to grow and only used in a small proportion, contributes to the wine's aromatic complexity. ... more

 The sweet wines of Domaine des Baumard are from vineyards planted along the Layon river, which flows northwest into the Loire.
-The perfectly exposed vineyards in the appellation Côteaux du Layon allow the Chenin Blanc grape to ripen perfectly, often enriched by the development of botryitis.
-For the production of ... more
+The perfectly exposed vineyards in the appellation Côteaux du Layon allow the Chenin Blanc grape to ripen perfectly in most years, often enriched by the development of botryitis.
+For ... more

 Wine which is produced and bottled under strict supervision and meets all standards to be certified Kosher.